-In this context, it is necessary to update the Bank's strategic plan, with a particular focus on Portugal Bank Millennium in Poland presented its own Strategic Plan.
-This update is designed to preserve relevant priorities from the previous cycle, build on what has already been achieved and add new elements that respond to this new environment.
+In this context, it is necessary to update the Bank's strategic plan, focusing more on the opportunities in Portugal.
+This update is designed to preserve relevant priorities from the previous cycle, build on what was achieved and add new elements that can address this new environment.

-The main targets in the new strategic plan for BCP include achieving robust profitability and balance sheet positions and managing the impact of the pandemic while accelerating its competitive differentiation in efficiency and customer engagement levels, supported by a mix of targeted human interaction and new mobile/digital solutions, enabled by a highly skilled and effective talent base, while at the same time addressing societal sustainability challenges with a focus on climate change risks and the opportunities that may unfold in mitigating them.
+The Bank's new plan sets the goal of achieving robust profitability and balance sheet positions and managing the impact of the pandemic while accelerating the Bank's competitive differentiation in efficiency and customer engagement levels, supported by targeted human touch and new mobile/digital solutions and business models, enabled by a highly skilled and effective talent base, while at the same time addressing social sustainability challenges with a focus on climate change risks and the opportunities that may unfold in mitigating them.

-The following main strategic priorities for BCP in Portugal have been set out for this new Cycle, preserving a balance between continuity and bolder moves to reinforce its competitive edge and innovation:
+The main strategic priorities for the Bank in Portugal have been set out for this new Strategic Plan Cycle, preserving a balance between continuity and ambitious moves to reinforce its competitive edge and innovation:

-Serving the financial and protection needs of customers with personalised solutions which combine targeted human interaction with a leading mobile platform: aiming to expand relevance and develop high engagement relationships that empower BCP's customers in their financial lives.
-This priority is about serving customers in meeting all of those profitable retail needs in which Millennium holds a leadership position: investment management, bancassurance and personal lending solutions.
+- Serving the financial and protection needs of customers with personalised solutions which combine targeted human touch with a leading mobile platform: aiming to expand relevance and develop high engagement relationships that empower the Bank's customers in their financial lives. - Serving customers in meeting the profitable retail needs in which the Bank holds a leadership position: investment management, bancassurance and personal lending solutions. - Being a trusted partner for corporate recovery and transformation: supporting customers' pursuit of opportunities driven by EU funding to the economy (notably through the Plano de Recuperação e Resiliência or the PT 2030 programmes), while enabling solutions fit for a more digitised, competitive and export-oriented corporate landscape. - Capital and risk resilience: reinforcing the Bank's balance sheet and ensuring readiness for the post-pandemic world, strengthening both the Bank's risk and capital management practices. - Best in class efficiency: realizing cost savings enabled by productivity gains already achieved in the previous Strategic Plan Cycle by several transformational changes including the full exploitation of mobile and automated capabilities, increased efficiency in the branch network and tech and data-driven process reengineering and automation. - Data and technology edge: focusing efforts on the implementation of the Bank's next-generation data platform while scaling advanced analytics models to gain differentiating mass personalisation capabilities, intelligent automation and informed and agile business and regulatory management.
+In parallel, the Bank will expand the deployment of its new technology foundations by advancing its cloud platform, using modular IT building blocks augmented by the digital experience platform and new cybersecurity solutions, designed to deliver agility and speed to market, scale, resilience and cost efficiency.

-- Being a trusted partner for corporate recovery and transformation: supporting customers' pursuit of opportunities driven by EU funding to the economy (PRR, PT 2030), while enabling solutions fit for a more digitized, competitive and export-oriented corporate landscape. - Capital and risk resilience: reinforcing BCP's balance sheet and ensuring readiness for the postpandemic world, strengthening both our risk and capital management practices. - Best in class efficiency: realising cost savings enabled by productivity gains already achieved in the previous Cycle by several transformational changes including the full exploitation of mobile and automated capabilities, increased efficiency in the branch network and tech and data-driven process reengineering and automation. - Data and technology edge: focusing efforts on the implementation of our next-generation data platform while scaling advanced analytics models to gain differentiating mass personalisation capabilities, intelligent automation and informed and agile business and regulatory management.
-In parallel, the Bank will expand the deployment of its new technology foundations by advancing its cloud platform, using modular IT building blocks augmented by the digital experience platform and new cybersecurity solutions, designed to deliver agility and speed to market, scale, resilience and cost efficiency. - Capability building and talent renewal: reinforcing BCP's ability to attract, develop and retain the best talent to embrace modern challenges in critical domains and adapt working practices to reflect the new paradigm while promoting an equal-opportunity environment. - Sustainability-driven: adapting our business model to increase differentiation towards the community's and our customers' rising expectations of sustainability while capturing associated business opportunities as well as addressing regulatory demands.
+- Capability building and talent renewal: reinforcing the Bank's ability to attract, develop and retain the best talent to embrace modern challenges in critical domains and adapt working practices to reflect the new paradigm while promoting an equal-opportunity environment. - Sustainability-driven: adapting the Bank's business model to increase differentiation towards the community's and the Bank's customers' rising expectations of sustainability while capturing associated business opportunities as well as addressing regulatory demands.

-Innovation efforts will enable the Bank to explore broader opportunities, going beyond traditional banking, not only in order to go on delivering a superior customer experience but also to support the Bank's income growth and cost-reduction goals.
+Finally, the Bank's innovation efforts will enable the Bank to explore broader opportunities, going beyond traditional banking, not only in order to deliver a superior customer experience but also to support the Bank's income growth and cost-containment goals.

-The execution of these priorities for Portugal will be combined with ongoing efforts to explore prudently the full growth potential of BCP's international operations, continuously looking for ways to optimize their footprint.
+The execution of these priorities for Portugal will be combined with ongoing efforts to prudently explore the full growth potential of the Bank's international operations, constantly seeking ways to optimise its footprint.